ncoevoet/ChanTracker/README.md

 ## Settings ##

-If you want the bot to manage its own op status, you can change the config value:
+**If you want the bot to manage its own op status, you must change the config value**:

     !config supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus False
     !config channel #myChannel supybot.plugins.ChanTracker.doNothingAboutOwnOpStatus True